Are your looking for a used car to purchase for a reasonable price, with excellent durability and a great driving feel?

 3. Volvo v70 III 2008- D5

-A quality car from Sweden with both a good chassis and engine.
-Very nice to drive.
+A quality car from Sweden with both a great chassis and engine.
+Very nice and soft to drive.

-If you want a petrol engine it’s the ford engines you have to choose from.
-I would recommend the D5 Diesel engine here.
+If you want a petrol engine, the engines in volvos are most often from fords.
+I would instead recommend the D5 Diesel engine here.

 Choose your year model after your price range.
 But I would recommend a 2008 and above for the III chassis.
 The second generation is OK if you want a cheaper car!

-The best driving environment for a good price!
+The best driving environment for a reasonable price!